California Missions: How to Visit All 21 & Road Trip Along El Camino Real

-I found the missions to be open more than I anticipated they would be as I assumed it would be harder to plan a time to get to them all.
+I found the missions to be open more than I anticipated they would be, as I assumed it would be harder to plan then it was.
 That being said I would recommend Googling each before going so that you can see up to date information on their hours.

 Are any of the missions hard to get to?

-Even if you do not agree with the history of the missions, they are a very influential part of California's history.
-The missions themselves have beautiful architecture and are some of the oldest buildings in all of California.
-I recommend you give visiting a few of them a try and I bet you will find something to enjoy.
+Even if you do not agree with what the missions did, they are still a very influential part of California’s history.
+The missions have beautiful architecture and are some of the oldest buildings in the state.
+I recommend you visit a few of them and I bet you will find something to enjoy.

 What are some other good resources on the missions?

 I would recommend picking up this book on the missions as I took it with me and read about the ones I would be visiting each day.
 This website also has a lot of great information as well.

 California missions of Alta California (“New Spain”) tell a story of state and national evolution.
 Missions built in the 18th and 19th centuries still remind Californians and visitors of the European explorers who came by sea and land to conquer a new land.
 Under Spanish rule, the first California mission fort was established.
 Both armed forces and Franciscan shepherds came to colonize California outposts and to convert Native Americans to the Christian faith.

 The first California missions were settled within about seven years prior to the Declaration of Independence in 1776.
 The last missions were established several decades before gold was found in 1848 at Sutter’s Mill.
 Expansion of California missions ended in the early 1820s in Sonoma.
 Over more than five decades, at least twenty-one missions and four forts, called presidios, were built along California’s coast.

 The first nine missions were established by Saint Padre Junípero Serra.
 The next nine were founded by his colleague, Padre Fermín Francisco Lasuén.
 The final three missions were established by others.

 The earliest California missions were built between 1769 and 1777: